Park University Recognizes 2022-23 Academic Achievements at Annual Honors Convocation

 Teaching Excellence Awards — These awards recognize the full-time and adjunct faculty members who exemplify excellence in teaching, as nominated by peers, students and staff.

-• President’s Award for Teaching Excellence (for full-time faculty): Linda Bell, lecturer of accounting, Liberty, Mo.
+• President’s Award for Teaching Excellence (for full-time faculty): Brandi Handley (above right), assistant teaching professor of English, Independence, Mo.

-• Provost’s Award for Teaching Excellence (for adjunct faculty): Charles Troppito, adjunct instructor of management information systems, Mission, Kan.
+• Provost’s Award for Teaching Excellence (for adjunct faculty): Leslie McNolty, D.P.S., adjunct instructor of philosophy, Kansas City, Mo.

 Excellence in Academic Advising Award — This award is given to recognize faculty/staff who have achieved excellence in providing Park University students academic advising and mentoring, and recognizes outstanding contributions in helping students define and achieve their academic goals.

-• Greg Claycomb, Ph.D., professor of chemistry, Leavenworth, Kan.
+• Azin Agah, Ph.D., assistant professor of chemistry, Lawrence, Kan.